 Commission proposal (COM(2011)876) led to the adoption of Directive 2013/39/EU amending the list of priority substances (Annex X to the WFD), and the EQSD.
 It introduced provisions to improve the functioning of the legislation.
 It resulted in:

-The proposal accompanies a report (COM(2011)875) from the Commission to the European Parliament and the Council on the outcome of the review of Annex X to Directive 2000/60/EC of the European Parliament and of the Council on priority substances in the field of water policy.
+The proposal accompanied a report (COM(2011)875) from the Commission to the European Parliament and the Council on the outcome of the review of the priority substances list.
 More information and accompanying documents in the priority substances library.

 A proposal for a Decision of the European Parliament and of the Council establishing the list of priority substances in the field of water policy was first presented by the Commission on 7 February 2000 (COM (2000) 47 final).
 This proposal had to be revised because the final agreement on the Water Framework Directive (WFD) in the conciliation of 28/29 June 2000 introduced a new requirement for the Commission to identify the priority hazardous substances.
 The final Decision (2455/2001/EC) was adopted on 20 November 2001.

 The preparation of the first list of priority substances involved a procedure called COMMPS (COmbined Monitoring-based and Modelling-based Priority Setting) which was developed to identify the substances of highest concern at Community level.

 The list identified 33 substances or group of substances shown to be of major concern for European Waters.
 Within this list, 11 substances were identified as priority hazardous substances and therefore subject to cessation or phasing out of discharges, emissions and losses within an appropriate timetable not exceeding 20 years.
 A further 14 substances were identified as being subject to later review.